mnot/I-D/http-encryption-encoding/draft.md

 sender and receiver.

-The output of each of these alternatives methods is a sequence of octets which is used as the secret input to the TLS pseudorandom function (PRF) (as defined in Section 5 of [RFC5246]) with the SHA-256 hash function [FIPS180-2] to generate the key.
+The output of each of these alternative methods is a sequence of octets which is used as the secret input to the TLS pseudorandom function (PRF) (as defined in Section 5 of [RFC5246]) with the SHA-256 hash function [FIPS180-2] to generate the key.

 The label used for the PRF is the ASCII string "encrypted Content-Encoding" and the seed is the value of the "nonce" parameter, which is first decoded.
 The "nonce" parameter therefore MUST be